Department website: https://krieger.jhu.edu/film-media/

 This course will explore how race and ethnicity have been represented in popular American film from the early 20th century to the present.
 Weekly screenings, regular quizzes, and open discussion will emphasize close observation and critical thinking.
 Requirements include an oral presentation and a written analysis.
 No prior experience in film studies required; majors and non-majors welcome.

 For many, the entertainment business is alluring.
 For all, it's pretty confusing.
-Demystifying the Entertainment Business is a two-week online course that offers students insight into: behind-the-camera careers in the field (specifically writing, directing, producing, and developing); how to best prepare for those careers; and how to break into the industry once graduation finally comes.
+Demystifying the Entertainment Business offers students insight into; behind-the-camera careers in the field (specifically writing, directing, producing, and developing); how to best prepare for those careers; and how to break into the industry once graduation finally comes.
 Students should be prepared to write and read scripts, offer feedback to their fellow students, shoot and edit videos, and create career goal maps and resumes.
 (Note: some level of basic shooting and video editing acumen will be necessary, as a short film deliverable will be required for successful course completion.)
-By the end of the course students will understated the basic mechanics of the entertainment industry and where they might like to fall within it, and they will walk away with a complete short film they've written and directed.
+By the end of the course students will understand the basic mechanics of the entertainment industry and where they might like to fall within it, and they will walk away with a complete short film they've written and directed.

 This course explores the exchange of ideas and techniques between literary modernism and modernist cinema: how Virginia Woolf’s writings on the cinema connect with her use of shifting points-of-view as literary devices, how James Joyce influenced the Soviet filmmaker Sergei Eisenstein and how Eisenstein in turn influenced the American novelist John Dos Passos, how Franz Kafka's frequent trips to the movies reflect in his fiction, and how artists ventured broadly to develop experimental languages for expressing the new speeds and scales of modern life.
 Additional texts will be drawn from novels, essays, poems, and films from Ezra Pound, T. S. Eliot, Charlie Chaplin, Claude McKay, Zora Neale Hurston, Anita Loos, Andrei Bely, Dziga Vertov, Gertrude Stein, Louis Aragon, and René Clair.
 The course fulfills the writing intensive requirement and involves a series of essays on literature and cinema from a critical perspective.